BogomolovAl/White-book/Misprints and unclear moments in English Ethereum Wiki.md

 28) In [GHOST](https://github.com/ethereum/wiki/wiki/Glossary#ethereum-blockchain): "and mitigates the problem with fast blockchains that large miners have an advantage because they.." instead of "and mitigates a problem with fast blockchains that large miners have an advantage because they.."

-29) In [White Paper](https://github.com/ethereum/wiki/wiki/White-Paper#identity-and-reputation-systems): "all it is is a database inside the Ethereum network that can be added to" - it's sloppy, it should be rewritten
+29) In [White Paper](https://github.com/ethereum/wiki/wiki/White-Paper#identity-and-reputation-systems): "all it is is a database inside the Ethereum network that can be added to" - it's sloppy, it should be rewritten something like "that a name inside the Ethereum network can be created but not modified or removed from".

 ## Minor issues